Create a Business Case for Change Management

 A well-structured, formal document, the business case tells the story of an initiative from beginning (the problem or situation that triggered the initiative) to end (the expected benefit, value or return).
 Business cases are typically written at the project or initiative level as a way to secure funding and commitment.

-Value of the Business Case for Change Management
+Business Case for Change Management

 The business case is a powerful vehicle for presenting the rationale and approach for change management because it helps address some of the most common objections or challenges to change management.
 In a webinar on the business case for change management, attendees shared the objections to change management they face most often, including: